la2050/archive/_projects/2016/ecomapla-is-todays-roadmap-for-a-tomorrow-that-is-social-economic-and-environmental-sustainable.md

   - Publicity/awareness
   - Technical infrastructure (computers etc.)
   - Community outreach
+project_description: >-
+  We will make significant upgrades to our website, and enhance usability of EcoMapLA to provide the first real time interactive map of Iconic Los Angeles landmarks, sustainable buildings and businesses for all Los Angeles Communities.
+Information will be displayed in an intuitive way to navigate with on demand tools and layers to control what you see, including pictures, text, videos, external links, etc. for a fully customized experience.
 project_impact: >-
   ["Travel time to work","Public transit riders","Rates of volunteerism","Residential segregation","Transit-accessible housing and